Wheat and Corn and Soy and Beans

 omag_200701_potato_chip-949x534[1]

 However, we were never designed to eat the way that we do now.
-Our modern day practice of agriculture and modern diet filled with sugars and carbs such as potatoes, strawberries and watermelon are very new development in our 2 million-year history.
-In fact, it is about .02 % of the time that we have been on the planet that we have had our diets the way that they are today.
+Our modern-day practice of agriculture and modern diet filled with sugars and carbs such as potatoes, strawberries, and watermelon are very new developments in our 2 million-year history.
+In fact, it is about .02% of the time that we have been on the planet that we have had our diets the way that they are today.
 The greatest amount of dietary change when it comes to the consumption of grains, baked goods, and complex carbohydrates that are high in sugar has taken place during the last 100 years.
 That this has led to the decline of our health is not controversial in any way.
-As a matter of fact, Dr. Westin Price used to travel to the Australian outback and all over the world, documenting the effects of modern day consumption of sugar (processed carbohydrates, potatoes, Quinoa, etc…) on human health.
+As a matter of fact, Dr. Westin Price used to travel to the Australian outback and all over the world, documenting the effects of modern-day consumption of sugar (processed carbohydrates, potatoes, Quinoa, etc…) on human health.

-Today over 95% of these grains are highly processed and bad fats and chemicals are added to almost all of them.
-The effects of consuming chemicals is devastating to our health.
+Today, over 95% of these grains are highly processed, and bad fats and chemicals are added to almost all of them.
+The effects of consuming chemicals are devastating to our health.

-Vegetables on the other hand are complex carbs that slowly release their sugars into the body without creating a spike in blood sugar levels.
-This in turn does not cause insulin levels to spike.
-Plus, they are loaded with antioxidants, mineral and vitamins the body needs to survive.
+Vegetables, on the other hand, are complex carbs that slowly release their sugars into the body without creating a spike in blood sugar levels.
+This, in turn, does not cause insulin levels to spike.
+Plus, they are loaded with antioxidants, minerals, and vitamins the body needs to survive.

 Ancient man needed this fat storage function before the advent of farming to help him survive the winter.
-This is what would happen.
-In the fall, fruit sources would become ripe and ready to pick and eat and I assure you ancient man pigged out on these foods.
-They would also go to any length in the fall to gather honey as the ‘sweet tooth’ has been with us a long time.
-The consumption of these foods at this time of year lead to a little weight gain, just in time for winter, because excess blood sugar is stored as fat by insulin.
+This is what would happen: In the fall, fruit sources would become ripe and ready to pick and eat, and I assure you ancient man pigged out on these foods.
+They would also go to any length in the fall to gather honey, as the ‘sweet tooth’ has been with us a long time.
+The consumption of these foods at this time of year led to a little weight gain, just in time for winter, because excess blood sugar is stored as fat by insulin.

-This over consumption of sugar leads to chronic high insulin levels, which also lead to reduced growth hormone and glucagon levels.
+This over-consumption of sugar leads to chronic high insulin levels, which also lead to reduced growth hormone and glucagon levels.
 These hormones are responsible for burning fat and promoting muscle development.
-So in other words, the affects of the sugar from grains not only makes you fat but also prevents you from burning fat and developing muscle.
-In addition to that, insulin usually knocks down the high sugar levels created by grains to levels that are too low in a couple hours.
+So, in other words, the effects of the sugar from grains not only make you fat but also prevent you from burning fat and developing muscle.
+In addition to that, insulin usually knocks down the high sugar levels created by grains to levels that are too low in a couple of hours.
 The result is you are now hungry again because of this low blood sugar, and what do you think you crave?
-That’s right, more simple carbs and sugar from the very source that is causing this problem to start with.
-It is a viscous circle that is repeated over and over again.
+That’s right, more simple carbs and sugar from the very source that is causing this problem in the first place.
+It is a vicious circle that is repeated over and over again.

 The Truth